Gulgong: Railways

-Gulgong is at the junction of the Sandy Hollow line (which runs west from Muswellbrook) and the Gwabegar line (which runs north-south from Gwabegar to Wallerawang).
-A section of the Gwabegar railway line south of Gulgong to Kandos has been closed since 30 June 2007.
+The now closed Gulgong railway station is at the junction of the Sandy Hollow line (which runs west from Muswellbrook) and the Gwabegar line (which runs north-south from Gwabegar to Wallerawang), the former connecting to the latter through a junction south of the station.
+A section of the Gwabegar railway line south of Gulgong to Rylstone is closed.

 Events

 Gulgong is a regular host to both regional and international festivals and events.